Celtic and bluegrass roots dominate next two Music in the Mountains

-The Elders; Jeff Austin and Two Bit Franks take Center Stage in August
+The Elders; Eric Austin and Two Bit Franks take Center Stage in August

 EBS STAFF